 Your CEO may know a lot about running a business, how to make important decisions, and how to manage people.
-But when it comes to social media, the C-suite might not be the best place to go when you’re seeking social media insight.
+But when it comes to social media, the C-suite might not be the best place to go when you’re seeking social media marketing insight.

 Here’s 4 key statistics your CEO doesn’t know about social media